direktiv/direktiv.github.io/docs/config.md

     - server.key
     - server.pem
 - Secure
-  - Setting to `1` will ensure that all certs are validated and correct.
+  - Setting to `1` will require that all certs are verifiable.
 To skip certificate verification, set this field to `0`.

 ### Database
   - DB